-Damages for disfigurement may be appropriate when a person has significant scarring from an injury.
+Damages for disfigurement can be appropriate when a person has significant scarring from an injury.
 Also, you might experience mental health complications as a result of your accident.

-We can determine these impacts of your accident on your life and account for them in your claim.
+We can determine the impact of your accident on your life and account for these hardships in your claim.

-How Much Does a Lawyer Charge to Handle a Slip-and-Fall Injury Claim?
+How Much will a Lawyer Charge to Handle a Slip and Fall Injury Claim?